Food safety in New Zealand

 Food safety in New Zealand is a concern by the general public and the government takes measures to regulate it.
 The estimated cost to the country in 2009 of the six foodborne illnesses campylobacteriosis, salmonellosis, norovirus, yersiniosis, STEC and listeriosis was NZ$161 million.

 The government launched an annual Foodsafe Week in 2007 to highlight food safety issues.

 Policy

 The Food Act 2014, the primary legislation for governing food safety in New Zealand, is administered by the Ministry for Primary Industries, an amalgamation of the Ministry of Agriculture and Forestry, the Ministry of Fisheries, and the New Zealand Food Safety Authority (now all defunct).
 This act superseded the Food Act 1981 and made some fundamental changes to New Zealand's domestic food-regulatory regime.
-The new act was primarily designed to drive an export-led economic recovery for New Zealand, because the domestic food-regulatory regime is the platform for exports.
+The new act was primarily intended to drive an export-led economic recovery for New Zealand, because the domestic food-regulatory regime is the platform for exports.

 Food Standards Australia New Zealand (FSANZ) develops food standards after consulting with other government agencies and stakeholders.

 Dr Ayesha Verrall became the Minister of Food Safety in November 2020, succeeding Damien O'Connor.